nazoink/nazoink/README.md

 - 🌱 I’m currently learning ...
 More about Microsoft Azure functions, Dapper, MS memory caching, Java Spring Boot and React.
 - ⚡ Fun fact: ...
 I like to fly quadcopter drones like the DJI Spark.

-To learn more about my skills, experience, and projects check out my ePortfolio: <{To be added}>.
+To learn more about my skills, experience, and projects check out my ePortfolio: https://nazoink.com.

 <!--
 **nazoink/TC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.